OpenRailAssociation/technical-committee/docs/joining/governance.md

 ---
 # Setting up Open Governance

-We believe that the full power of open source is unleashed when open source is followed not only by the letter but also in spirit.
-That's why we require projects to not only adopt an open source license for the code but also an open and transparent collaboration model.
+We believe that the full power of Open Source is unleashed when Open Source is followed not only by the letter but also in spirit.
+That's why we require projects to not only adopt an Open Source license for the code but also an open and transparent collaboration model.
 We (and others) call that [open governance](https://opengovernance.dev/).

 ## Principles